ffainelli/faifa/README.md

 Various changes made to better describe fields and give values in both decimal and hex (and occasionally binary).

-Tested using Debian GNU/Linux 8 with a variety of Homeplug adapters having both QCA and Broadcmm chipsets.
+Tested using Debian GNU/Linux 8 with a variety of Homeplug adapters having both QCA and Broadcom chipsets.

-(Obviously, the Broadcom chipsets don't implement the Intellon/QCA proprietary sniffer mode, but the frames they emit can be successfully sniffed once an Intellon/QCA adapter is added to a Broadcmm Homeplug network).
+(Obviously, the Broadcom chipsets don't implement the Intellon/QCA proprietary sniffer mode, but the frames they emit can be successfully sniffed once an Intellon/QCA adapter is added to a Broadcom Homeplug network).